morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/data-chess-openings-graph-sampling.md

 ### Choosing a relevant graph traversal algorithm

+Now I narrowed down conceptually our problem, I have to choose a practical approach.
+I know we treat this network as a graph with a specific structure and I need to decide which graph traversal algorithm to use and how to implement it.
+It will therefore be briefly discussed before showing the code and actual implementation.

 #### Which algorithm to choose?
+Depth first?
+Breadth first?
+Forest fire?
+Other?
+*With link to the graph sampling review*

 #### Sample over the nodes or the edges?

+The players we want in our database are active players.
+If we sample uniformly over the players, active and inactive players have an equal chance of being picked.
+However by sampling uniformly over games played, the players' chance of being picked becomes proportional to their number of games played, thus statistically favoring active players.
+And especially as our game database consists of recent games whereas our list of players consists of all-time titled players, sampling over the games will give us more chances of getting recently active players meaning more games to populate our database since we only download the games from the last two full months.
+I will therefore sample over the games in our database.

 ### Implementation of the "blablabla" graph traversal algorithm